chriscarrollsmith/pyzotero-cli/README.md

 ## Installation

 `pyzotero-cli` requires Python 3.10 or higher.
-You can install it using `pip`:
+You can install it in your current Python environment using `pip`:

 ```bash
 pip install pyzotero-cli -U # -g for global install